CIEMAT-Neutrino/SCINT/docs/Intro.md

    You need to source a `python` version installed in your computer [*+ Enter interpreter path*].
 In `gaeuidc1.ciemat.es` you can source to `/cvmfs/sft.cern.ch/lcg/releases/Python/3.7.3-f4f57/x86_64-centos7-gcc7-opt/bin/python3` (as long as it is `>=3.7`) (Figure 2).
 Then it will recomend you the ``/scripts/requirements.txt`` packages and it will automatically install them (Figure 3) :)

 <img class="image-align-left" src="_static/venv3.png" width="350"/><img class="image-align-left" src="_static/venv4.png" width="350">
-    It will create the enviroment and you will be able to see it in the right panel of VSCode (Figure 4).
+    It will create the environment, and you will be able to see it in the right panel of VSCode (Figure 4).
 Jupyter notebooks will detect this `.venv` and you can also open terminals and activate it with `source SCINT/.venv/bin/activate`.

 * From CIEMAT computers
-    - CREATE you own VIRTUAL ENVIROMENT:
+    - CREATE you own VIRTUAL ENVIRONMENT:
     ```bash
     mkdir venv_python3.7
     cd venv_python3.7